Aryan-Poonacha/aryanpoonacha-databricks-individualproject-3/README.md

 In this step, we query the data and output the results to show stats on some devices.
 We then create an appropriate visualization using a complex query.

+#### Query and Visualization Interpetation And Analysis

+**Data Querying:** The code begins by querying data from the `processed_iot_data` table.
+It selects the `device_name`, and the average `temp` and `humidity` for each device.
+The query is more selective by including only devices where the `lcd` is 'red' and the country (`cn`) is "United States".

+**Data Validation:** After querying the data, it checks if any rows were returned.
+If no rows were returned, it prints “No data queried”.
+If rows were returned, it prints the number of rows available.

+**Data Conversion:** The queried data is then converted to a Pandas DataFrame for easier manipulation and visualization.

+**Data Visualization:** Finally, the code creates a bar plot of the average humidity for each device.
+The x-axis represents the device names and the y-axis represents the average humidity.
+The plot is saved as ‘avg_humidity.png’.

 ![query](pics/viz.png)

+The visualization is a bar plot showing the average humidity for each device.
+The devices are ordered by their average humidity.
+This visualization allows you to quickly compare the average humidity across different devices.
+Devices with higher average humidity have taller bars, while devices with lower average humidity have shorter bars.
+This can help you identify which devices tend to operate in more humid environments.

+From the visualization, we can clearly see that in the class of devices subsetted to, there is a clear discrepancy in average humidity between these 2 device groups. this is a valuable insight that we have extracted using this query and subsequent visualization of the data.

 ### Databricks Job